datanav/docs/technical/tripletex-powerofficego.rst

      - "string"

-Tripletex Contact to PowerOfficeGo Contactperson
+Tripletex Contact to Powerofficego Contactperson
 ------------------------------------------------
-Every Tripletex Contact will be synchronized with a PowerOfficeGo Contactperson.
+Every Tripletex Contact will be synchronized with a Powerofficego Contactperson.

-If a matching PowerOfficeGo Contactperson already exists, the Tripletex Contact will be merged with the existing one.
+If a matching Powerofficego Contactperson already exists, the Tripletex Contact will be merged with the existing one.
-If no matching PowerOfficeGo Contactperson is found, a new PowerOfficeGo Contactperson will be created.
+If no matching Powerofficego Contactperson is found, a new Powerofficego Contactperson will be created.

-A Tripletex Contact will merge with a PowerOfficeGo Contactperson if one of the following property combinations match:
+A Tripletex Contact will merge with a Powerofficego Contactperson if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - PowerOfficeGo Contactperson Property
+     - Powerofficego Contactperson Property
    * - email
      - emailAddress

-Once a link between a Tripletex Contact and a PowerOfficeGo Contactperson is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Contact and a Powerofficego Contactperson is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Contact and a PowerOfficeGo Contactperson:
+The following properties are synchronized between a Tripletex Contact and a Powerofficego Contactperson:

 .. list-table::
    :header-rows: 1

    * - Tripletex Contact Property
-     - PowerOfficeGo Contactperson Property
+     - Powerofficego Contactperson Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - customer.id
      - partyCustomerCode
      - "string"